-$K{oc}$ = organic carbon partition coefficient (L/kg or cm/g); and $f{oc}$ = fraction of organic carbon in soil (mg/mg).
+K{oc} = organic carbon partition coefficient (L/kg or cm3/g); and f{oc} = fraction of organic carbon in soil (mg/mg).

 This relationship is generally valid for volatile halogenated hydrocarbons as long as the fraction of organic carbon in soil is above approximately 0.001 (0.1 percent) (Piwoni and Banaerjee, 1989 Schwarzenbach and Westall 1981).
-For low organic carbon soils ( $f{oc} < 0.001$ ), Piwoni and Banerjee (1989) developed the following empirical correlation for organic chemicals:
+For low organic carbon soils ($f{oc} < 0.001$), Piwoni and Banerjee (1989) developed the following empirical correlation for organic chemicals:

-$\log K_d = 1.01 \log K{ow} - 0.36$ Equation 54
+$\log K_d = 1.01 \log K{ow} - 0.36$

-The use of a fixed $K{oc}$ value in the soil-water partition equation for the migration to groundwater pathway is only valid for hydrophobic non-ionizing organic chemicals.
-For organic chemicals that ionize in the soil environment, existing in both neutral and ionized forms within the normal soil pH range, $K{oc}$ values must consider the relative proportions and differences in sorptive properties of these forms.
-For the equations and applications of developing $K{oc}$ values for ionizing organic acids as a function of pH, the reader is referred to US EPA 1996.
-The default value used for $f{oc}$ in development of NMED SSLs is 0.0015 (0.15%).
+The use of a fixed K{oc} value in the soil-water partition equation for the migration to groundwater pathway is only valid for hydrophobic non-ionizing organic chemicals.
+For organic chemicals that ionize in the soil environment, existing in both neutral and ionized forms within the normal soil pH range, K{oc} values must consider the relative proportions and differences in sorptive properties of these forms.
+For the equations and applications of developing K{oc} values for ionizing organic acids as a function of pH, the reader is referred to US EPA 1996.
+The default value used for f{oc} in development of NMED SSLs is 0.0015 (0.15%).
 This value represents the median value of 212 data points included in the NRCS soil survey database for New Mexico (U.S. Department of Agriculture 2000).
-Only samples collected from a depth of greater than 5 feet were included in the calculation of the mean $f{oc}$ value.
-Shallow soil samples tend to have higher $f{oc}$ values as shown in Figure 3-1.
-There is a steady decline in $f{oc}$ value.
-Because a lower $f{oc}$ value provides a more conservative calculation of SSL, a value representative of deeper soil conditions is used as the default value.
+Only samples collected from a depth of greater than 5 feet were included in the calculation of the mean f{oc} value.
+Shallow soil samples tend to have higher f{oc} values as shown in Figure 3-1.
+There is a steady decline in f{oc} value with depth until approximately 5 feet bgs.
+Below 5 feet, there is little variability in the f{oc} value.
+Because a lower f{oc} value provides a more conservative calculation of SSL, a value representative of deeper soil conditions is used as the default value.